 I talked to Steve about it.
 Steve works on my ponds and irrigation, and now just about anything else I need to have done since he is skilled in carpentry and other talents which I am not.
-Steve cut down some of the trees, brushed them and we discovered that they weren’t very tall at all.
+Steve cut down some of the trees and for some he used professional services – check this link right here now, brushed them and we discovered that they weren’t very tall at all.

 At the time I was touring a new friend through the garden who offered some very long cedar logs.
 Here began a fiasco having to do with hauling a trailer, misunderstandings, and a lot of very heavy long logs which weren’t used and now need to be returned, but I will not explore that here.